CANADA: You Want It Darker - Leonard Cohen

 There is not a blurb that could do justice to this album.
 Listen to it ASAP.

-Cohen’s approach of writing music to fit to his words, rather than the other way around, is one that absolutely works when you own the poetic arsenal that the likes of Cohen have in their locker.
+Cohen’s approach of writing music to fit to his words, rather than the other way around, is one that absolutely works when you own the poetic arsenal that the likes of him have in their locker.
 Unfortunately, there are few artists of his calibre who have the capacity of writing such powerful stories and lyrics like the man himself.
 To appreciate this album in its fullest one must realise that this is not the sort of album in which any tracks can be skipped for it to have the same resonance nor could individual songs be listened to and pack the same punch as they do in the context of the album.
 This is because, this is an ‘album’ in the truest sense of the word.
 It is an album intended to be put on a record player and for nobody to touch it, rather than just a selection of songs by an artist that have been thoughtlessly put together that have stand out singles or could be enjoyed when played on shuffle.
 My personal experience of attempting to listen to Cohen’s music in singles form, meant that I had dismissed him as an artist for numerous years after hearing Chelsea Hotel #2 as a stand alone track separate from New Skin for the Old Ceremony .
 This was because I didn’t really like his voice and failed to understand that the quality of his music does not stem from his vocal talent.

 The music is written from his perspective in the first person, which is refreshing as so often musicians distance themselves from the stories and lyrics that they write, making the emotion in his voice feel so much more real.
 One might therefore also massively benefit from understanding a bit more about the context in which it was written as the first time I heard it on an active listen, whilst I was blown away, I was confused and slightly weirded out by the tone of the album, which of course dissipated once I understood that he passed away 19 days after its release in 2016.
 The album is quite overtly about his emotional preparation for death.
 He is burying the hatchet with certain people, apologising for some actions he has committed in his life and as a religious man is preparing himself to come face-to-face with his judgement and the afterlife.